Michael J. Miles

 Michael J. Miles and Lloyd Brodnax King

-Lloyd is one of America’s finest jazz flute players—but he also sings and plays double bass.
-Miles and King have played together for nearly 40 years and have a musical dynamic that is loaded with unspoken clarity that comes from time well spent on stage.
-Repertoire includes originals along with 500 years of hit songs up to present day.
+Lloyd is one of America’s finest jazz flute players, and also a fine singer and guitarist.
+Miles and King have played together for nearly 40 years and have a musical dynamic loaded with clarity and compelling set lists.
+Repertoire includes sparkling originals along with 500 years of hit songs.
 Matt Watroba of WKAR praised, “Compelling improvisations.
-Great sounds, great songs, and great musicianship all around.”
+Great sounds, great songs, and great musicianship.”

 From Senegal To Seeger: Songs & Stories of the American Banjo